Download the full PDF for New York

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in New York remained unchanged at 60.9 percent in July.
+The labor force participation rate in New York rose to 61.5 percent in December from 61.2 percent in the prior month.